Cairo Gang: 22 Lower Mount Street

-An IRA unit led by Tom Keogh entered 22 Lower Mount Street to kill Lieutenant Henry Angliss, alias Patrick Mahon, and Lieutenant Charles Ratsch Peel.
+An IRA unit led by Tom Keogh entered 22 Lower Mount Street to kill Lieutenant Henry Angliss, alias Patrick Mahon and Lieutenant Charles Ratsch Peel.
 The two intelligence specialists in the Gang, Angliss and Peel, had been recalled from Russia to organise British intelligence operations in the South Dublin area.
-Angliss had survived a previous assassination attempt when he had been shot at in a billiard hall.
+Angliss had survived an assassination attempt when he had been shot at in a billiard hall.
 He was targeted for killing Sinn Féin fundraiser John Lynch, mistaken for General Liam Lynch, Divisional Commandant of the 1st Southern Division, IRA.
 Angliss was shot as he reached for his gun.

 Peel, hearing the shots, managed to block his bedroom door and survived even though more than a dozen bullets were fired into his room.
 When members of Fianna Éireann, who were on lookout, reported that the Auxiliary Division were approaching the house, the unit of eleven men split up into two groups, the first leaving by the front door, the second through the laneway at the back of the house.

 119 Baggot Street

-At 119 Baggot Street, a three-man unit killed Captain Geoffrey Thomas Baggallay, a barrister who had been employed as a prosecutor under the Restoration of Order in Ireland Act 1920 regulations, and who had been a member of military courts that sentenced IRA volunteers to death.
+At 119 Baggot Street, a three-man unit killed Captain Geoffrey Thomas Baggallay, a barrister who had been employed as a prosecutor under the Restoration of Order in Ireland Act 1920 regulations and who had appeared for the prosecution in multiple military tribunals that sentenced alleged IRA volunteers to death.

 Gresham Hotel

 Captain Patrick McCormack and Lieutenant Leonard Wilde were in the Gresham Hotel in O'Connell Street.
-The IRA unit gained access to their rooms by pretending to be British soldiers with important dispatches.
+The IRA unit got to their rooms by pretending to be British soldiers with important dispatches.
 When the men opened their doors they were shot and killed.
-A listing in The Times for McCormack and Wilde does not indicate any rank for the latter — in fact he was a discharged army officer who had been a British consul in Spain.
+A listing in The Times for McCormack and Wilde does not indicate any rank for the latter – in fact, he was a discharged army officer who had been a British consul in Spain.
 McCormack's killing was a mistake.
 He was a member of the Royal Army Veterinary Corps and was in Ireland to buy horses for the British Army.
-He was shot in bed and Collins himself later acknowledged the error.
+He was shot in bed and Collins later acknowledged the error.
 Unlike the other British officers, McCormack, a Catholic from Castlebar, was buried in Ireland, at Glasnevin Cemetery, Dublin.